shashir647/NewsDetails/README.md

 # News App 🗞
 News App is a simple news app 🗞️ which uses [NewsAPI](https://newsapi.org/) to fetch top news headlines from the API.
-The main aim of this app is to be a leading example of how to build Modern Android applications for all Android Developers

 The codebase focuses 👓 on following key things:
 - Code structuring, style and comments